aspose-words/Aspose.Words-Documentation/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 #### Set shape shadow formatting <sup>22.7</sup>

-The ability to set the shadow formatting of the shape object has been provided by adding a new **ShadowFormat** property.
+The ability to set the shadow formatting of the shape object has been provided by adding a new [shadow_format](https://reference.aspose.com/words/python-net/aspose.words.drawing/shapebase/shadow_format/) property.

 #### Support for Cell Spacing in Tables <sup>22.8</sup>